WEC-Sim/WEC-Sim/docs/user/getting_started.rst

     >> wecSim

 This should run an example case using the Reference Model 3 (RM3) point absorber.
-A SimMechanics Explorer window will open within the MATLAB window, and figures will be generated displaying simulation outputs.
+A Mechanics Explorer window will open within the MATLAB window, and figures will be generated displaying simulation outputs.
 Both the RM3 and the OSWEC examples (``$WECSIM/examples/OSWEC``) come ready-to-run and can be used once WEC-Sim is installed.